 Holiday Cottages in Polperro

 Boat trips can be taken from the harbour up towards Fowey.
-The men who run the trips will usually provide a commentary enroute to Fowey of the area's past.
+The men who run the trips will usually provide a commentary en-route to Fowey of the area's past.
 There is a small beach at low tide and a natural pool that is often used for swimming.

 If you are looking for a beautiful destination for a holiday in Cornwall, browse our range of cottages in Polperro.